efeefe/is/sites/is.efeefe.me/pages/03.stuff/fbr/post-fab/item.md

 The days in Czechia gave me the opportunity to chat with plenty of bright people, refine ideas, and acquire new perspectives.
 Good parts of the text below will be nothing new to those who already read my [previous writing](https://is.efeefe.me/stuff) on inclusive circularity, communities, and material reuse.
 In any case, the tension between [reiteration and divergence](https://fbr.efeefe.me/fbr/ritualised-repetitions) is central to my way of doing things (as some of you may be aware), so I'm posting this longish - while admittedly redundant - version.

 > *Too long, won't read?* Jump straight to the [Reuse Academy](#reuse-academy) section.
 I'll also update and keep maintaining processual documentation of the project through [this wiki page](https://wiki.reuse.city/en/solutions/academy).
 If you are interested and want to go deeper into this and similar topics, drop me a line and I'll invite you to a telegram group called reuse city lab.
-> This text was also published on [LinkedIn](https://www.linkedin.com/pulse/post-fab-reuse-academy-felipe-schmidt-fonseca-ph-d-q11ee/).

 ## (almost) a joke